NguyenBDo/Project78-Integratie_beacons_met_Social-Buddy/README.md

-# Integrating beacons with Social Buddy
+# Integrating beacons with Social-Buddy

 The whole documentation are entirely written in English, except some may be written in both Dutch and English when the target readers are considered. <br>
 > Voor netherlands, bezoek `README_nl.md`.